patricieni/ICM/README.md

-# ICM Collaboration for detecting glioblastomas from clinical and biological data
+# ICM Project
+Collaboration for detecting glioblastomas from clinical and biological data.
 More to come later on.